House speaker race: How the vote for McCarthy’s replacement will unfold

 Related video: Matt Gaetz denies House speaker turmoil is hampering US response to Israel

-House Republicans are hoping to choose a new speaker within the next 24 hours, but nothing is clear about the outcome as the conference remains divided and enveloped in chaos.
+House Republicans are hoping to choose a new speaker as soon as today, but nothing is clear about the outcome as the conference remains divided and enveloped in chaos.

 Neither of the candidates – Louisiana Republican Rep Steve Scalise and Ohio Republican Rep Jim Jordan – are close to having majority support within the House Republican Party, and are even further away from reaching a majority on the floor of the chamber.